 - However, this figure changed dramatically once the mother's age went over 30 such that the risk of autism due to father's age dropped to 13 per cent when the father was over 40 (compared to 25 - 29 year old fathers).

-"Women's risk for delivering a child who develops autism increases throughout their reproductive years whereas father's age confers increased risk for autism when mothers are
+"Women's risk for delivering a child who develops autism increases throughout their reproductive years whereas father's age confers increased risk for autism when mothers are <30, but has little effect when mothers are past age 30."

 "We also calculated that the recent trend towards delayed childbearing contributed approximately a 4.6% increase in autism diagnoses in California over the decade," they added.